viclevstudios/viclevstudios/README.md

 # Hi, I'm Tim 👋

-I'm a developer who's currently learning to build fullstack apps, mobile applications and games.
+I'm the developer behind Visotran.
+Currently, I'm learning to build fullstack apps, mobile applications and games.
 While I do that, I'm sharing everything I learn and the projects I build along the way.

 ## What I'm Working On